nadiamariduena/vampire-survivor-pygame-0/LESSON_06_collisions.md

 ### 🔴 Now that we have our collision group ready, we need to include it when creating our block sprites.

+> #### This step connects the blocks to the group.

+-  Modify the block creation line to include the new group